Now we have SiLK, let’s get it set up..

 Now we just need to see if there is something listening on UDP port 2056.
 So here the fishy command is netstat -tuna to check we see things correctly.
 Remember we’re looking for a udp line with the address 0.0.0.0:2056 or :::2056.
 We could remove the -t (tcp) flag from the command for this.
 The -n reports in numbers not DNS or service names, which is easier when the chosen port is reported as something else.

 Now to the firewall – add in the NetFlow output to the Netflow config.
-We use the IP address of our chosen device for SilK, and port 2056 as the export destination.
+We use the IP address of our chosen device for hosting SilK, and port 2056 as the export destination.
 If we can we set the export address to the IP address configured in the sensor.conf file.
 (If not we make sure the file contains the address which routes towards the collector.)

 Almost forgot, we need to open the firewall to support receiving the packets.
 So we add the right ports to the trusted interface zone (we’ve already changed this from the default public zone).